 Greens are advocates for the Earth.
-All the rivers, lakes, landscapes, forests, and wildlife.
+All the rivers, lakes, shorelines, wildlife.
 This is our birthright and our home - the green Earth.

 When we see the first picture ever taken of our green oasis from space, photographed from the window of the Apollo flight, we marvel at the preciousness of life.